LaunchPlatform/nix-playground/README.md

 # modify the code
 vim checkout/src/cli/main.c

-# build the package with changes you made in the checkout folder
+# build the package with changes you made in the checkout folder and try it out
 np build

 # output the patch for applying on the production environments